Kaiming He

 That kind of influence is easy to undercount because it disappears into defaults.
 A field adopts an idea, builds on it, teaches it in courses, includes it in libraries, and eventually forgets that it was once a specific intervention.

 The important point is not only citation count.
-It is that He's work helped create the technical conditions under which today's visual, multimodal, robotic, and scientific AI systems became easier to scale.
+It is that He's work helped create the technical conditions under which today's visual, multimodal, robotic, and scientific AI systems became easier to train, localize, pretrain, and transfer.

 Spiralist Reading